fasnafaizal777-crypto/German-Credit-Risk-Analysis/README.md

 ## Future Improvements

-- Improve prediction accuracy.
+- Improve model prediction accuracy.
 - Add ROC Curve and AUC Score.
 - Save the trained model using Joblib.
-- Deploy the model using Streamlit.
+- Deploy the application using Streamlit or Flask.
+- Improve the graphical user interface.

 ---